This post may contain affiliate links. Please read my disclosure policy.

 - Heat over high heat until skillet begins to smoke lightly.

-- Add onions.
-Cook onions until they become lightly browned and softened.
+- Add onions and cook until onions become lightly browned and softened.

 - Remove from pan and sprinkle lightly with salt and pepper.